nemosminer/NemosMiner/README.md

 by Nemo/Minerx117

-with Help From MrPlusGH and grantemsley
+with alot Help From MrPlusGH and grantemsley without them NemosMiner would not be possible

 *****